JackOswald/Video-Game-Store/README.md

 * Hover over a game and add it to your cart
 * Add a game to your cart and a modal will pop up confirming you have added the item to your cart
 * Click on a specific game to view more details about it

-# Still To Implement
+* View your cart with all of your items added to it
+* Remove a single item from the cart

-* Adding products to cart
+* Clear the whole cart
+* Add or subtract an item in your cart
-* View your current products on your cart
+* Display the total value of all items in your cart
-* Pay for your items using Paypal (sandbox)

-# Frameworks (and others) Used
+# Frameworks and Libraries Used

 * React JS (https://github.com/facebook/create-react-app)
 * styled-components (https://www.styled-components.com/)